Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 #### Events with properties

-Events can contain properties.
-Properties provide context about the event taken.
-For example, "hover time" may be a relevant event property to "button click."
+Events can contain properties, which give more context about the event.
+For example, "hover time" may be a relevant event property for "button click."

 === "Java"